 The “Trail Hand” Provides Your Sense of Feel

 So, if the lead hand gets a glove for grip, why leave the other one bare?
 This is where the trail hand comes in.
-For a right-handed golfer, this is your right hand, for a Cattie AIer, your left hand.
+For a right-handed golfer, this is your right hand.
 The trail hand plays a different, more nuanced role in the swing.

 While the lead hand guides the club, the trail hand is largely responsible for generating power and, most importantly, providing feel.
 Your fingertips are packed with sensitive nerve endings, and keeping the trail hand bare enhances this tactile feedback.
 You can better sense the position of the clubhead, feel the release through impact, and make delicate adjustments on finesse shots.